shaunagm/python-testing-demo/README.md

 Everything you need to know about templating in general and Mako specifically will be explained as we go along.
 Similarly, you do not need any sort of prior experience with Python unittests or with Selenium.
 You *do* need a basic knowledge of programming and Python.
-If there are elements of the tutorial that you find confusing, please feel free to open up an issue in the issue tracker and I will respond with clarification.
+If there are elements of the tutorial that you find confusing, please feel free to open up an issue in [the issue tracker](https://github.com/shaunagm/python-testing-demo/issues) and I will respond with clarification.
 I will also incorporate those explanations into the tutorial as needed.

 Let's get started!

-### Why testing?

-^^Insert meditation on the value of testing here^^

 ### Setting up